slimnate/blog/_posts/2026-02-02-skill-progress.md

 ## Tech Choices
 - **[TypeScript](https://www.typescriptlang.org/)** for type safety and tooling ecosystem
-- **[Express](https://expressjs.com/)** for local development or deployment to standard web server.
+- **[Express](https://expressjs.com/)** for local development or deployment to a standard web server.
-- **[Netlify Functions](https://www.netlify.com/platform/core/functions/)** for serverless deployment, since I already use Netlify for most of my other publicly hosted projects.
+- ~~**[Netlify Functions](https://www.netlify.com/platform/core/functions/)** for serverless deployment, since I already use Netlify for most of my other publicly hosted projects.~~
+- [Railway](https://railway.com/) for public hosting, Netlify Functions has limitations not compatible with this project.
 - **[SVG](https://developer.mozilla.org/en-US/docs/Web/SVG)** format for scalable graphics with low overhead and no need to use external image processing libraries.
 - **[skill-icons](https://github.com/tandpfun/skill-icons)** for base skill set, since I like the way they look